akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 TTL: 14400 (mine says 14400, that's the default)
 ```

-If you're using CPanle as your DNS editor you'll see something like this:
+If you're using CPanel as your DNS editor you'll see something like this:

 ![cname editor](https://i.imgur.com/uHe8hze.png)

-At this point you should be able to navigate to http://my-heroku-app.akoskm.com and see your heroku app.
+At this point, you should be able to navigate to http://my-heroku-app.akoskm.com and see your Heroku app.
-`https://` access shouldn't work at this point.
+HTTPS access shouldn't work at this point.

 ## Step 5.

 Adding SSL

-You can check if the [automated certificate management](https://devcenter.heroku.com/articles/automated-certificate-management) is enabled for your app:
+Check if the [automated certificate management](https://devcenter.heroku.com/articles/automated-certificate-management) is enabled for your app:

 ```
 $ heroku certs:auto -a my-heroku-app
 === Automatic Certificate Management is disabled on my-heroku-app
 ```

-if it says disabled, simply enable it:
+If it's not already enabled, you have to enable it:

 ```bash
 $ heroku certs:auto:enable -a my-heroku-app